Niccoborg22/virtual-nutritionist-bot/ReadME.md

 ## WEB APPLICATION
 ### Goal
 ---
-The goal of the Web Application is to render a chat bot with which the user can interact by text and images with
+The goal of the Web Application is to render a chat bot with which the user can interact by text and images

 ### Technology
 ---